IBM AS400 ERP SOFTWARE

 What is AS400 Software?

-AS400 is a mid-range server from IBM.
+AS400 Software is a mid-range server from IBM.
 Developed in 1988, AS400 iSeries is a foundation product that more than one hundred thousand businesses use today.
-Although it is not the most powerful software today, it matches the needs of several businesses.
+Although AS400 Software System is not the most powerful software today, it matches the needs of several businesses.
 Don’t get confused if you also come across words like IBMi, iSeries, or System i.
 They all refer to the same thing.
 IBM recognizes all these names and uses them for branding campaigns only.

 What is IBM As400 ERP? – History, Benefits and Challenges